singular-gpispace/gspc-res/README.md

 ## Massively parallel methods for free resolution
 This readme follows the readme of [modular](https://github.com/singular-gpispace/modular).

- This repository builds on infrastructure for using Singular and GPI-Space developed in the repository[modular](https://github.com/singular-gpispace/modular), implemented by Patrick Rakotoarisoa from  the repository
+ This repository builds on infrastructure for using Singular and GPI-Space developed in the repository [modular](https://github.com/singular-gpispace/modular), implemented by Patrick Rakotoarisoa from  the repository
 [template](https://github.com/singular-gpispace/template) with modifications.
 This application uses the Singular dynamic module implemented by Lukas Ristau from the repository [framework](https://github.com/singular-gpispace/framework) with minor modifications to trigger the framework directly from the Singular interpreter.
 This package offers a  massively parrallel implementation for the computation of free resolution.
 In the implementation, we separate the coordination and computations layers allowing the integration of different programming languages without the need to rewrite the entire code.
 It also facilitates easy editing and optimization of the implementation.
 The application relies on the task-based workflow provided by [GPI-Space](http://www.gpi-space.de/) for task coordination, and uses the computer algebra  system [Singular](https://www.singular.uni-kl.de/) for computational tasks.